socomsystems/documentation/admin_manual/configuration_user/user_configuration.rst

-If you have checked **Send email to new user** in the control panel on the lower left sidebar, you may also enter the new user's email address, and Nextcloud will automatically send them a notification with their new login information.
+If you have checked **Send email to new user** in the control panel on the lower left sidebar, you may also enter the new user's email address, and cyfrSpaces will automatically send them a notification with their new login information.
 You may edit this email using the email template editor on your Admin page (see :doc:`../configuration_server/email_configuration`).